World's highest-rated cities for hotels, restaurants and nights out | eTurboNews | Travel Industry News

 The highest-rated cities for restaurants

-While cities such as Paris and New York are known for their thriving foodie scenes, it was Brussels that had the highest percentage of Michelin-listed restaurants, with 3.1%.
+While cities such as Paris and New York City are known for their thriving foodie scenes, it was Brussels that had the highest percentage of Michelin-listed restaurants, with 3.1%.

 Within them are three two-star and 10 one-star establishments.
 The city is also home to a number of cafés and bistros, where waffles, chocolate, fries and beer are amongst the local specialties.